Davek145/openhab-multiuser-proxy/README.md

 ## Introduction

-This project allows to set granular access control to Items, Pages and Sitemaps provided by openHAB 3+.
+This project allows to set granular access control to Items, Pages and Sitemaps provided by openHAB 3 and 4.
 It allows to distinguish between individual users and provide them access only to approved Items/Pages/Sitemaps.

 Authentication of users is not utilizing internal authentication in openHAB.
 It relies on mTLS (client certificate auth) to get user id and org memberships used for the access authorization.
 For openHAB application all users are utilizing the implicit user role (need to be turned ON in [API security setting](https://www.openhab.org/docs/configuration/restdocs.html) of openHAB).
 OpenHAB authentication to access openHAB setting is possible only via the dedicated [admin server instance](#admin-user).